dwavesystems/dwave-system/README.rst

 **Installation from PyPI with drivers:**

 .. note::
-    Prior to v0.3.0, running :code:`pip install dwave-system` installed a driver dependency called :code:`dwave-system-tuning`.
+    Prior to v0.3.0, running :code:`pip install dwave-system` installed a driver dependency called :code:`dwave-drivers`.
 This dependency has a restricted license and has been made optional as of v0.3.0, but is highly recommanded.
 To view the license details:

     .. code-block:: python

-        from dwave.system.tuning import __license__
+        from dwave.drivers import __license__
         print(__license__)

 To install with optional dependencies: